-Subscription-based software makes sense from an application developer’s perspective as well as the consumer.
-What makes me weary, especially with Adobe, is what falls between the cracks.
+Subscription-based software makes sense from an application developer's perspective as well as the consumer.
+What makes me wary, especially with Adobe, is what falls between the cracks.
 The subscription model without a doubt keeps the wheels turning for any app.
 This is great for bug fixes, performance enhancements, user interface refreshments and more, but where do we draw the line?

 Ever since Adobe switched to the SaaS model I feel like the applications have suffered greatly.
 Sure they may look nicer and offer more features, but now we are running into performance bugs and a cluttered experience (thinking of you Photoshop).
 Adobe is taking what’s on the market and throwing it on top of the burning pile.
 This is leaving designers like myself looking for other options.
 Many of which look very appealing.

 I have no fear that Adobe will go through some repositioning with its applications to adjust to the market trend and needs from its existing users.
 The state of applications is always changing.
 A lot of applications are making use of the “cloud” to sync your work to a server somewhere else for increased efficiency in your workflow.
 This feature plus many others are definite game-changers in a given app.